-Where ECAP t_t^{SER} is capital expenditure by government in services (nominal); ECAPt is total capital expenditure by government (nominal); a_3 is policy determined ratio of proportion of capital expenditure going to services.
+Where ECAP t is capital expenditure by government in services (nominal); ECAPt is total capital expenditure by government (nominal); a3 is policy determined ratio of proportion of capital expenditure going to services.

-Unlike the industrial sector where prices follow costplus pricing, we hypothesize that the prices in the service sector are determined by demand factors.
+Unlike the industrial sector where prices follow cost-plus pricing, we hypothesize that the prices in the service sector are determined by demand factors.
 Inter-industry input use in the service sector is far less compared to the industrial sector or the infrastructure sector.
-Thus, service sector price is a function of aggregate income in the economy and lagged price of services on account of price stickiness.
+Thus, services prices are a function of aggregate income in the economy and lagged price of services on account of price stickiness.

-$$22) P_t^{SER} = f(P{t-1}^{SER}, YMP_t)$$
+22) $$P_t^{SER} = f(P{t-1}^{SER}, YMP_t)$$

-Pt^{SER} : Price deflator of the service sector YMP_t: nominal GDP at market price
+P_t^{SER} : Price deflator of the service sector YMP $t$: nominal GDP at market price

-Infrastructure
+Infrastructure: